corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/custom-cert.md

     weight: 1000
 section_menu: corda5
 ---

+# Signing CPKs and CPBs with a Custom Certificate

 As described in [Build a CPB](../cpb.md) and [Build a CPK](../cpk.md), the Gradle plugin uses, by default, a development certificate to sign a CPB or CPK package.